geronimo-iia/restexpress/README.md

 * add TextProcessor for all text/* media
 * add Slf4fErrorLogMessageObserver to log error using SLF4j
 * add Slf4jAccessLogMessageObserver to build an access log using SLF4j
+* change default wrapper to ErrorResult
+* add Joda and Guava module for Jackson

 Release 0.10.3 - 27 May 2014